 Journal Club presentations by second year students will focus on a timely aspect in Biochemistry/Molecular Genetics by utilizing select publications from upcoming seminars by extramural speakers.
 Following establishment of a session topic, students should coordinate the selection of journal articles with the BMG host of the seminar speaker, at least two weeks before the presentation.
 All presentations are to be illustrative (e.g. redraw graphs and data tables to simplify and to make displays readable).
 The literature is not merely to be presented, but carefully critiqued.
 The scope of each student presentation should be limited to one or two papers to make this in-depth critique possible.
 As an additional aid to learning the art of presentation, students should consult with the faculty seminar speaker host for a critique of the talk before its scheduled delivery.

-Research talks will be intermingled with Journal Club presentations.
-Unlike the BMG RIP series which serves primarily students, the research talks should be targeted to the entire department, including faculty.
+Research Talks by students in their third year or above will be intermingled with Journal Club presentations.
+Unlike the BMG RIP series which serves primarily students, these Research Talks should be targeted to the entire department, including faculty.

 In general, students are expected to present annually in this series throughout their sojourn in the department.